folio-org/okapi/doc/guide.md

 The actual authentication is delegated to some external module, as it may be based on several different external systems.
-In any case, the auth module will provide a cryptiographically signed token, that the client will include in any request to Okapi, and that the auth module can verify.
+In any case, the auth module will provide a cryptographically signed token, that the client will include in any request to Okapi, and that the auth module can verify.

 #### Authorization